ranja-sarkar/DecisionTree/README.md

 # Feature Importance

-An ensemble method like random forest or xgboost yields featire importances in a dataset.
+An ensemble method like random forest or xgboost yields importance of features in a dataset.
 There're ways to find these importances:

 1. Impurity-based (computed by mean decrease in impurity)